 Here is the full set of results.
 Note the large drop in tweet volumes on Thanksgiving.

 Now comes the real question.
-Whether or not you kept up your efforts during the insanity that has become the Thanksgiving-Black-Friday-Small-Business-Saturday-When-Will-It-End Weekend, did your competitors?
+Whether or not you kept up your efforts during the Thanksgiving-Black-Friday-Small-Business-Saturday-When-Will-It-End Weekend, did your competitors?

 You should go log in at Rival IQ and find the answer.